nim-works/loony/README.md

 ## About

+> A massive thank you to the author Oliver Giersch who proposed this algorithm and for being so kind as to have a look at our implementation and review it!
+We wish nothing but the best for the soon to be Dr Giersch.

 Loony is a 100% Nim-lang implementation of the algorithm depicted by Giersch & Nolte in ["Fast and Portable Concurrent FIFO Queues With Deterministic Memory Reclamation"](papers/GierschEtAl.pdf).